Brosgall Legal

 Affidavit of Records

 In the Alberta Court of Queen's Bench, within 90 days after a statement of defence has been filed, the parties must file and serve affidavits of records listing the records in their possession, custody or power that are relevant and material to the issues in the action.
 An affidavit of records lists the records that a party does, and does not, object to produce to the other parties.
-Brosgall Legal ~ Notary Services will often swear these sorts of affidavits for litigants who are based in Vancouver, and send them to Alberta for filing.
+Brosgall Legal often swears these sorts of affidavits for litigants who are based in Vancouver, and send them to Alberta for filing.
 An affidavit of records is akin to a sworn version of a BC List of Documents.

 Affidavit of Service